Andrea Bonacorsi: 450 Career

 With two of Yamaha's three factory MXGP class riders out with injury, the team decided to move Bonacorsi into the premier category from the fifth round of the 2024 season onwards.
 His height and riding style meant he adjusted to the 450 quickly, finishing sixth overall at his first round in the deep mud in Portugal.
 Throughout the rest of the season, he was a constant figure in the top-ten, battling with the established stars and having a highest race finish of fourth at the second Indonesian round.
 Despite racing MX2 for the first four rounds, Bonacorsi finished the MXGP season in tenth in the final standings.
 Following this, he again appeared for Italy at the 2024 Motocross des Nations with the team finishing eighth.
 Despite his strong results, Bonacorsi was left without a ride with the factory Yamaha team at the end of the season due to the return of the squads previously injured riders.
 For the 2025 FIM Motocross World Championship, Bonacrosi joined the Fantic Factory Racing MXGP team.

 Bonacorsi had a strong season with the Fantic team, securing his first MXGP overall podium at the second round in Spain.
 He ran consistently within the top-eight throughout the rest of the season, finishing fourth overall three times and recording three third place race finishes.
 After ending the season eighth in the final standings, Bonacorsi represented Italy at the 2025 Motocross des Nations, where the team finished sixth overall.
+As the team operating the Fantic factory effort moved manufacturers to Ducati for 2026, Bonacorsi was retained and formed part of a three man team for Ducati Factory Racing MXGP.